odoo/documentation/legal/terms/terms_of_sale.rst

 General Terms of Sale
 =====================

-.. note:: Last revision: May 3, 2017.
+.. note:: Last revision: May 5, 2017.

-These General Terms of Sale govern the sale of products and services by Odoo S.A. to the client.
+These General Terms of Sale govern the sale of products and services by Odoo S.A. and its affiliates (collectively, "Odoo S.A.") to the client.
 Additional terms may apply for services provided by Odoo S.A. (for example, the Enterprise Subscription Agreement).
 If these additional terms are inconsistent with the General Terms of Sale, the additional terms will prevail over these General Terms of Sale.

 Please read these terms carefully before placing an order with Odoo S.A.
 By accepting an order with Odoo S.A., the client marks his acceptance with these